Learning & Studying

 You can learn a language or improve your conversational skills in several library branches.

-Additionally, you can improve your language skills through any of our online language courses such as Transparent Languages Online and uTalk, available for free with your library membership.
+Additionally, improve your language skills with our online language courses such as Transparent Languages Online and uTalk; free with your library membership.
 Visit our eResources page for more information.

 You can improve your conversational skills through informal conversation exchanges in several of our branch libraries.
 Check the Library Events' listing for details.

 We have an excellent selection of online research and reference tools to suit all age groups: from primary school to university; from early years to lifelong learning.
 You can choose from over 400 unique online learning courses through your library membership including:

 - Genealogy - tracing your family history.

 Visit our eResources page for more information.
 Please note, to use these services you need your library card.

 Hublet tablet lending device

 The Hublet tablets are available at Pembroke Library and Raheny.
 These tablets allow access to apps for children and adults and can be used to print documents at these libraries.
 More information here.